WeiHanLer/Deep-Learning-Specialization-by-DeepLearning.AI/README.md

-# Deep Learning Specialization by Andrew Ng,DeepLearning.AI
+# Deep Learning Specialization by Andrew Ng, DeepLearning.AI

 A repository for keeping the assignments completed in the Deep Learning Specialization.